 You do not have to wear a bra following surgery or during your recovery.
 However, if you do wish to wear a bra within the first six weeks, we recommend choosing a loose-fitting bra that does not have underwire.
 It is also helpful to make sure the bra is easy to put on and take off.

 There is no set schedule for when implants need to be replaced—the right time will generally be evident to you and/or your surgeon.
 If you are not experiencing complications, such as implant rippling or rupture, your breast implants will likely not have to be replaced for approximately ten years, if not longer.
-That said, any issues that do arise typically require that your breast implants be replaced soon thereafter, and your surgeon can help you skillfully navigate the breast augmentation revision process.
+That said, any issues that do arise typically require that your breast implants be replaced soon thereafter.

 It is important to be informed about the details of your breast implant manufacturer’s warranty—many warranties cover the cost of implant replacement under certain circumstances.
 A knowledgeable member of our team can answer any questions you have about breast implant warranties and the coverage they offer.